sebasfalcone/better-work-notes/Notes_about_C++.md

 std::unique_ptr<const House> buildAHouse(); // for some reason, I don't want you
                                             // to modify the house you're being passed
 ```

-To ensure only one unique_ptr own a memory resource, std::unique_ptr cannot be copied.
+To ensure only one unique_ptr owns a memory resource, std::unique_ptr cannot be copied.
 But the ownership can be transferred by moving a unique_ptr into another one.

 ```C++
 std::unique_ptr<int> p1 = std::make_unique(42);